 In response to any serious incident of aggression or violence, the concerns and actions taken will be put in writing immediately and the police informed.
-This may include barring an individual from Bramley C of E Infant and Nursery School.
+This may include barring an individual from Bramley Infant and Nursery School.

 4.2 Duplicate complaints